 While we were walking back out to the viewing area, my daughter yelled out, “Mom!
 It’s snowing!”
-Sure enough, there were snow flurries falling all around us.
-I genuinely could not tell if this was part of their “Snow Zone,” where they promise snow flurries every 15 minutes, or if it really was snowing.
+Sure enough, snow flurries were falling all around us.
+I could not tell if this was part of their “Snow Zone,” where they promise snow flurries every 15 minutes, or if it was snowing.
 Either way, it was pretty magical.

-As we were exiting the light show and heading back to the car I asked my kids if we should make coming here a holiday tradition.
+As we exited the light show and headed back to the car, I asked my kids if we should make coming here a holiday tradition.
 I got a resounding “YES!”

 Know before you go:

 - The show runs nightly Dec.
 61-24, 2023; 6 p.m.-9 p.m.

 - The Evergreen Church is located at 3429 240th Street SE Bothell